pauwei/NSF_COVID19/README.md

  1. Make sure to have [Node.js](https://nodejs.org/en/) installed.
 "Current" version is the most updated version while "LTS" version is for long term support which provides greater security and stability
  2. Clone the repository onto your local machine.
 [How to clone git repository?](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
  3. Navigate to the repository and install expo-cli on command line. `npm install -g expo-cli` This will be used to run the mobile app.
 We are installing this package globally so we can use the command line interface
  4. Install package dependencies.
-You can do this manually by executing the following commands: `npm i`, `cd client`, and `npm i` or you can run the script to install all dependencies `npm run-script install-all`
+You can do this manually by executing the following commands: `npm i`, `cd client`, and `npm i` or you can run the script to install all dependencies `npm i` and `npm run-script install-all`
  5. To run the project, simply use `npm run-script client` which will run expo for the frontend of the project